FPKI Certification Authorities Overview

 Federal Common Policy Certification Authority

-The Federal Common Policy CA may be referred to as the FCPCA, or as COMMON in documents.
-As the FPKI root and trust anchor for the Federal Government, the FCPCA supports government person trust and a small number of agency intranet enterprise devices, including Personal Identity Verification (PIV) credentials.
+The Federal Common Policy CA may be referred to as the FCPCAG2, or as COMMON in documents.
+As the FPKI root and trust anchor for the Federal Government, the FCPCAG2 supports government person trust and a small number of agency intranet enterprise devices, including Personal Identity Verification (PIV) credentials.
 The FCPCA’s design enables any certificate issued by any FPKI CA to validate its certificate path to a single root CA.

 Federal Bridge Certification Authority